-The training consists of about two and a half hours of self paced content accessible through a learning management system and a six hour, instructor-led group learning session on zoom.
+The training totals 8 hours which includes two hours of self paced content accessible through a learning management system and two three hour, instructor-led group learning sessions on zoom.
 Upon completion of the course you will receive a Mental Health First Aider certificate and access to a community forum with other Unitarian Universalist mental health first aiders.

-The course, instruction and accompanying manual cost $80 per person.
+The course and instruction $45 per person.
 Trainings are offered once a month.
 Please register for an upcoming training below.